AndrewMathers/Steam-Chat/Contributing.md

 Alright, thanks the end of my rant.
 I'm only writing this since I just spent hours fixing codacy stuff.
 Basically, don't do anything that would upset codacy.

-I would also recommend following (this guide)[https://github.com/airbnb/javascript], which is where I got some of these from.
+I would also recommend following [this guide](https://github.com/airbnb/javascrip), which is where I got some of these from.
 Thanks, and happy coding!